-The second COVID wave had alarmed us for the second time how deadly the Coronavirus could impact human lives.
+The second COVID wave alarmed us for the second time about how deadly the Coronavirus could impact human lives.
 Let us see more about COVID waves and measures to prevent them.

 COVID-19 had indeed created a pathetic situation worldwide with its effects still extending to this point in time.
 But many countries are now observing a decline in fresh COVID cases with strict disease control measures and steadily increasing vaccination rates.
 However, the emergence of newer COVID variants and the occasional increase in cases in parts of the world cannot be ignored.
 Hence, a steady and fast incline in the percentage of people getting vaccinated and strict adherence to existing disease control measures is necessary until the coronavirus is eradicated from this planet.

 The second wave refers to the occurrence of any type of infection or condition that is known to be very active during the pandemic crisis.
 The infections might occur in a few groups of people initially.
 After a while, the symptoms of the disease are known to decrease.
 When the disease starts spreading in different parts of the world after an expected period of decline or recovery, then it is considered a second wave.
 Here in coronavirus, all the countries have strived hard by making attempts to overcome it.
 When the available resource information and medical facilities are giving a sign of a positive future, there are still a considerable degree of threats and emerging risks for COVID-19 to come back.
 It might cause devastating results.
 If an individual has developed immunity against COVID-19, this is another good news.